 New Zealand had the lead the first time the boats crossed on opposite tacks.
 By the time they crossed again, the American boat — with only one American on its 11-man crew — had the lead.

-As Oracle worked to stay ahead, tactician Ben Ainslie, a four-time Olympic gold medalist from Britain, implored his mates by saying, "This is it.
+As Oracle worked to build its lead, tactician Ben Ainslie, a four-time Olympic gold medalist from Britain, implored his mates by saying, "This is it.
 This is it.
 Working your (rears) off."
 Ainslie replaced John Kostecki after Oracle lost four of the first five races.

-It had to be a gut-wrenching moment in New Zealand — coming so close to winning the oldest trophy in international sports a week ago, only to see Oracle suddenly improve its speed.
+It had to be a gut-wrenching moment in New Zealand — coming so close to winning the oldest trophy in international sports a week ago, only to see Oracle going faster and faster.

 "We knew we had a fight on our hands," Barker said.
 "It's really frustrating.
 The gains that they made were just phenomenal.
 They did just an amazing job of sorting out their boat.
 It's a good thing for us they didn't do it earlier.
 I am incredibly proud of our team and what we achieved.
 But we didn't get that last one we needed to take the cup back to New Zealand.
 It's just very hard to swallow."